I moved to a fishing city near Fukuoka, Karatsu.

 Thanks for Reading!

-So follow me on my journey discovering the best fish dishes of Japan.
+Follow me on my journey discovering the best fish dishes of Japan.
 I will open a fish laboratory in my akiya abandoned house I'm going to live soon.

 I would love to connect with people interested in fishes, cooking, and Japanese food.
-Share me your interests, and let's
+Share me your interests, and let's hang out!

 This will be my long game, and I look forward to sharing what happens.